etetoolkit/ete/doc/tutorial/tutorial_trees.rst

 task, ETE implements the :func:`TreeNode.prune` method, which can be used by providing the list of terminal and/or internal nodes that must be kept in the tree.

+From version 2.2, this function includes also the `preserve_branch_length` flag, which allows to remove nodes from a tree while keeping original distances among remaining nodes.

 ::